sarvodaya-network/sarvodaya.eu/library/flosha/gradual-self-sufficiency-in-cloth.md

 * How to start?
   * Discarded Cloth
 * Clothing as Expression
+  * Clothing Styles
   * Brands have to be abandoned
 * Suffering Woven in Cloth
 * Manufactured Sorrow
 * Revolution of the Spindle